 Retired Mechanic: After the apocalypse our access to machinery, fuel, and machine tools may be limited.
 Mechanics are likely to be of little use in our communities.
 However, there will always be a place for a retired mechanic who can yank 500 pounds of computers and plastic garbage out of a Silverado and replace them with a Chevy 350 V-8.

-Golf Pro: Prior to the apocalypse a golf pro coaches a golf enthusiast on swinging a 9-iron to connect with a golf ball.
+Golf Pro: Prior to the apocalypse a golf pro coached a golf enthusiast on swinging a 9-iron to connect with a golf ball.
 Post-apocalypse he will coach a desperate, under-nourished survivor on swinging a 9-iron to connect with the head of the zombie who just ate his brother.
 This is a completely transferrable skill set.

 Romance Novelist: Post-apocalyptic communities will face a challenge in repopulating the human species.
 Not only will it be difficult to find some snuggle time between giant irradiated bug attacks, but everyone will suffer from radiation burns, open sores, and malformations of all imaginable kinds.
 If this isn’t the time for a story about a bare-chested pirate rescuing a naked girl from headhunters and a volcano, I don’t know when that time would be.